Project history in Jitterbit Studio

 Restore corrupted projects

-Multi-user collaboration during project restore
+Collaborate during restore